The Paleo Diet

 Yes.
 If you prefer, you may use other low carb diets for fat loss.

-Web pages to take you further
+Pages to take you further in relation to Paleo eating

 If you are ready to get started, learn about